-The purpose of the first Open Call was to recruit a new set of experiments to help shape and evaluate the Fortissimo Marketplace and its one-stop-shop approach to the HPC cloud.
+The purpose of the second Open Call was to recruit the final set of experiments to help shape and evaluate the Fortissimo Marketplace and its one-stop-shop approach to the HPC cloud.
 As this marketplace is backed by the resources of the Fortissimo HPC centres, and the objective of the call was to target the additional application experiments, not an extension of the Marketplace resources, it was made a mandatory condition that all new experiments employed the existing Fortissimo infrastructure.
 As a consequence, proposals were expected to include one of the Fortissimo HPC Centres, either as a contributing partner or simply as a resource provider.

-In agreement with the responsible unit from the European Commission, a modification of the standard guidelines for competitive calls was used.
+As in Call 1, in agreement with the responsible unit from the European Commission, the competitive call was made based on a modification of the standard guidelines.
 These standard guidelines, applicable to Integrated Projects, were defined for the very different situation where an open call targets the inclusion of partners to handle tasks not able to be addressed by the existing consortium.
-Consequently a modification was necessary.
+Consequently some modification of the guidelines was necessary.

 In addition to the HPC Centres, HPC or application domain experts and software providers already included within the Fortissimo Consortium were eligible to be included within the consortia for proposals.
 Detailed information about all Fortissimo partners and on the computing facilities available at the HPC Centres was prepared and made available via the Fortissimo web-site [1].
-In order to maintain impartiality in the evaluation process, only the partner scapos was involved in that evaluation process including the assignment of, and interactions with, the external evaluators.
+In order to maintain impartiality in the evaluation process, only the partners scapos and Intel were involved in that evaluation process including the assignment of, and interactions with, the external evaluators.

-The primary criteria related to Call 1 proposals were defined in the Call 1 documentation (detailed in the following paragraphs) where it was made clear that proposals for experiments should, apart from Fortissimo infrastructure usage, otherwise be self-contained in that proposed experiments should include all participants necessary for the execution of the experiment.
-In line with the objectives of Call 1 and of the I4MS projects as a whole, it was made clear that priority would be given to proposals for experiments which were complementary (i.e. not similar) to the activities already included within Fortissimo and which addressed the needs of engineering and manufacturing SMEs.
+The primary criteria related to Call 2 proposals were defined in the Call 2 documentation (detailed in the following paragraphs) where it was made clear that proposals for experiments should, apart from Fortissimo infrastructure usage, otherwise be self-contained in that proposed experiments should include all participants necessary for the execution of the experiment.
+In line with the objectives of Call 2 and of the I4MS1 projects as a whole, it was made clear that priority would be given to proposals for experiments which were complementary (i.e. not similar) to the activities already included within Fortissimo (Phase 1) or to be including as result of Call 1 (Phase 2), and which addressed the needs of manufacturing SMEs.
+In contrast to the Call 1 text, that also addressed engineering SMEs, the focus was now clearly on manufacturing SMEs as end users.

-In order that proposers could adequately assess complementarity of their proposed experiments with those already active in Fortissimo, descriptions of all experiments (sorted by industrial sector, application type and software used) were compiled and made available on the Fortissimo web-site [1].
+In order that proposers could adequately assess complementarity of their proposed experiments with those already active in Fortissimo, descriptions of all Phase 1 and Phase 2 experiments (sorted by industrial sector, application type and software used) were compiled and made available on the Fortissimo web-site [1].